Hart family murders: Minnesota

-In 2008, while the family was living in Minnesota, a teacher observed bruises on Hannah's left arm, and was told she had been hit by Jennifer with a belt.
+In 2008, while the family was living in Minnesota, a teacher observed bruises on Hannah's left arm and was told she had been hit by Jennifer with a belt.
 Within months, all six children had been pulled out of the public school system for a year.
-In 2010, Abigail said that she had "owies" on her back and stomach, stating that she felt threatened by the Harts.
-The Harts had beaten her and held her head in cold water over a penny they assumed had been stolen.
+In 2010, Abigail said that she had "owies" on her back and stomach and stated that she felt threatened by the Harts, who had beaten her and held her head in cold water over a penny they assumed had been stolen.
 When authorities became involved, all children claimed that they had been spanked constantly and deprived of food.
-Sarah took responsibility for the abuse, pled guilty to assault, and was sentenced to community service for a year.
+Sarah took responsibility for the abuse, pled guilty to assault and was sentenced to community service for a year.
 One year later, Hannah reportedly told a school nurse that she had not eaten all day; Sarah claimed that Hannah was merely "playing the food card" and recommended that she just be given water.
 Soon afterward, all six children were taken out of public schools and were homeschooled from then on.